-Pursuant to the Plan, the documents to be executed in connection with consummation of the Plan, including, but not limited to, the Amended and Restated Articles of Incorporation, the

-Amended and Restated By-Laws, the Tax Sharing Agreement and the Employment Agreement shall be filed on or before []9, 2004 as part of the Plan Supplement.
-The Senior Secured Credit Agreement was filed with the Bankruptcy Court on []10, 2004, as part of the Plan Appendix.
+Pursuant to the Plan, the documents to be executed in connection with consummation of the Plan, including, but not limited to, the Amended and Restated Articles of Incorporation, the Amended and Restated By-Laws, the Tax Sharing Agreement and the Employment Agreement shall be filed on or before January 5, 2005 as part of the Plan Supplement.
+The Senior Secured Credit Agreement will be filed with the Bankruptcy Court on or before December 18, 2004, as part of the Plan Appendix (although a copy was previously filed with the Bankruptcy Court on June 25, 2004 as part of the plan appendix to the Bank Plan).

 Copies of all such documents will be made available to all Holders of Claims or Equity Interests entitled to vote on the Plan.
-For further information regarding the availability of such documents, see "Chapter 11 Case and the Plan of Reorganization-Confirmation Hearing".
+For further information regarding the availability of such documents, see "Introduction and Summary - Voting on, and Confirmation of, the Plan-Confirmation Hearing".